 If your go-to hair product is dry shampoo, chances are, you’ve had your fair share of experiences with an oily or greasy scalp.
 While it can be frustrating to feel the need to strip away this overly-shiny appearance from your strands, rest assured, it’s actually quite normal.

-Just like other skin on your body, your scalp contains several layers, including the epidermis (top layer), the dermis (next layer, which contains your blood vessels, follicles, and sebaceous glands), and the subcutaneous layer (the bottom layer), according to Kerry Yates, a trichologist, hairstylist and founder of Colour Collective.
-What’s unique about your scalp, however, is that it contains more sebaceous (oil-producing) glands than the skin on the rest of your body — as many as 900, according to a thematic review published in the Journal of Lipid Research.
-In addition, Yates points out that your scalp contains more follicles from which the hair grows.
+Just like other skin on your body, your scalp contains several layers, including the epidermis (top layer), the dermis (next layer, which contains your blood vessels, follicles, and sebaceous glands), and the subcutaneous layer (the bottom layer).
+However, your scalp is unique because it contains more sebaceous (oil-producing) glands than the skin on the rest of your body — as many as 900, according to a thematic review published in the Journal of Lipid Research.
+Also, your scalp contains more follicles from which the hair grows.

-Last, but not least, your hormones could be the culprit for a greasy scalp.
-“The rate of production of sebum is influenced by the sex hormones,” says New York City trichologist and hairstylist, Penny James.
-“With an increase in androgens (like testosterone) or thyroxine (a hormone secreted by the thyroid gland) sebum production is also increased,” she notes.
+Last but not least, your hormones could be the culprit for a greasy scalp.
+“The rate of sebum production is influenced by the sex hormones,” says New York City trichologist and hairstylist Penny James.
+“With an increase in androgens (like testosterone) or thyroxine (a hormone secreted by the thyroid gland), sebum production is also increased,” she notes.
 “If there was an increase in estrogen (the female sex hormone), then there would be a decrease in sebum.”

 Whether you consider your scalp oily, greasy, or somewhere in between, the good news is that these tried-and-true solutions can help.